XRTK/com.xrtk.core/articles/systems/01-camera-system.md

 * The default configuration - a Camera profile to be used where none is specified, a fallback default
 * Additional Camera Profile variants, which specifies the Name, Type, Camera Profile and platforms this variant is meant to run on.

-> For more detail on the [Platforms](08-platform-framework.md) that are available to configure, see the [XRTK Platform Framework](08-platform-framework.md) documentation.
+> Check out all the [Platforms that are available to configure](../platforms/platforms.md).

 ## Camera Profile